String Theory

 Level: Doctoral (Spring).

-Goal: Introduce several mathematical topics in general relativity, with emphasis on singularity theorems and black hole solutions in several dimensions.
+Goal: Introduce several mathematical topics in general relativity.

 Syllabus: